EvaFrossard/EvaFrossard.github.io/index.md

 <!-- Add graph of views, subs--->

-So what about views andsubscribers ?
+So what about views and subscribers ?
 Is being a renowned Youtuber providing you with more chances to recover efficiently ?
 Well... not really quite the opposite.
 Yet again, trends are not too scarred, but even though we see the usual 60-40 proportions appearing, we also see that small channels (under x subscribers) seem to recover better than your usual golden trophee youtubers ?

 <!-- Add graph of activities--->
 About activities (whether you post once a day, once a week, every now and then), this metric doesn't display any noticeable trend, and we can't really conclude that the hard trier has more chances of getting out of the woods than the chill guy.